Link Search Menu Expand Document

 Acceptance Test

 A test that verifies a user-visible feature works are required, often by driving the user interface or calling the external API.
-These tests are system-wide and are sometimes executed manually.
-However, it is desirable to make them automated, in which case all operations with Side Effects need to be replaced with Deterministic Test Doubles.
-See also Test, Unit Test, and Integration Test.
+These tests are system-wide and end-to-end.
+They are sometimes executed manually, if automation isn’t feasible.

 Agent

-An old concept in AI, but seeing a renaissance currently as the most flexible architecture pattern for AI-based applications.
-Agents are orchestrations of model and external service invocations, e.g., planners, schedulers, reasoning engines, data sources (weather, search, …), etc. In this architecture, the best capabilities of each service and model are leveraged, rather than assuming models can do everything successfully.
+An old concept in AI, but now experiencing a renaissance as the most flexible architecture pattern for AI-based applications.
+Agents are orchestrations of Generative AI Model and external service invocations, e.g., planners, schedulers, reasoning engines, data sources (weather, search, …), etc. In this architecture, the best capabilities of each service and model are leveraged, rather than assuming that models can do everything successfully themselves.
+Agent-based applications sometimes use multiple models, one per agent, where each one provides some specific capabilities.
+For example, one model might be process user prompts into back-end API invocations, including to other models, and interpret the results into user-friendly responses.

 AI Actor